rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAwsNative.md

 ### ec2instance
 Refers to Amazon Elastic Compute Cloud (EC2) Instance represented by a specific ID.
 For more information, see https://aws.amazon.com/ec2/.

-- There is a single argument of type System.String.
+- There are 2 arguments.
+    - ec2InstanceRubrikId - System.String: Rubrik ID for the AWS EC2 Instance.
+    - includeSecurityMetadata - System.Boolean: Filter to include the security metadata.
 - Returns AwsNativeEc2Instance.
 ### ec2instances
 Paginated list of all AWS EC2 Instances.

-- There are 8 arguments.
+- There are 9 arguments.
     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that come after the specified cursor.
     - last - System.Int32: Returns the last n elements from the list.